pazz/alot/docs/source/configuration/alotrc_table.rst

 .. describe:: edit_headers_whitelist

-    Which header fields should be editable in your editor used are those that match the whitelist and don't macht the blacklist. in both cases '*' may be used to indicate all fields.
+    Which header fields should be editable in your editor used are those that match the whitelist and don't match the blacklist. in both cases '*' may be used to indicate all fields.

 .. describe:: editor_cmd